 OWB (outside the waistband) Holsters: These are more comfortable because you don’t need to tuck them into your pants like IWB holsters.
 On the other hand, they tend to stick out farther from your body to make concealment difficult to achieve.
 OWB requires you to wear a belt, which restricts your wardrobe options.

 Belly Band Holsters: This band keeps your firearm pulled tight to your body without having to tuck your gun into your pants.
 The band wraps around your torso to give you back support while carrying a firearm.
-This makes it great for everyday wear or while working out.
+This makes it great for everyday wear or carrying concealed carry while working out.
 Belly band holsters work great for compact and subcompact sized firearms, but they’ll struggle to carry full size pistols.

 Fanny Pack Holsters: These holsters are great for comfort and can hold subcompact and compact firearms.
 Sometimes, fanny pack holsters can be dangerous because they have the gun held horizontally.
 This is unsafe because you’re pointing the gun at someone when they are next to you during concealed carry.
 It also gives you an unnatural drawing position.
 However, ComfortTac’s Fanny Pack Holster is the best fanny pack holder because it holds the gun vertically to keep you and the people around you safe.

 If the way that you concealed carry forces you to change how you dress you’ll be less likely to carry daily.
 Finding the best gun and holster for concealed carry given your local weather and current wardrobe is key.

 Evaluate your wardrobe and see what you tend to wear during the hottest months in your area.
 It is easy to conceal when it's cold as a sweatshirt or flannel over your holster will always do the trick.
 Hot months pose the largest challenge as it’s too hot to layer up.
 Focus on what you wear during these warmer months to see what holster is the best for you.
 Then you will be set all year long.